ariesco/CafeInMaude/README.md

 ==================================================

 CafeInMaude is a tool to introduce CafeOBJ specifications into the Maude system.
-Please note that the current version of CafeInMaude runs in Maude 3.1, please visit the *previous versions* folder for Maude 2 versions.
+Please note that the current version of CafeInMaude runs in Maude alpha132 (December 2020), please visit the *previous versions* folder for Maude 2 versions.

 This tool has the following features:
 * Supports operators, predicates, equations, and transitions, and all their related